0xlgtm/0xlgtm.com/content/_index.md

 My name is Simon but some of you may recognize me as 0xlgtm.

 I spend the majority of time tinkering with assembly and writing about my experiments and insights.
-Occasionally, I also do some smart contract audits and CTFs.
+Occasionally, I also participate in bug bounties, smart contract audits and CTFs.

 You can read my articles at my [blog](./blog).